karlkfi/kpt-config-sync/docs/system_config.md

 1. An "inherit" mode policy specified in a Abstract Namespace directory is inherited by all descendant namespaces
-1. An "inherit" mode policy can be specified in a namespace (Existing K8S behavior)
+1. An "inherit" mode policy can be specified in a Namespace directory (Existing K8S behavior)

 For example, we can set the Sync mode for RoleBinding to inherit and create a RoleBinding in the `shipping-app-backend` Abstract Namespace such that anyone